fechan/SIGILS/CONTRIBUTING.md

 6. Run SIGILS and close it.
 This will create `sigils-config.json` in the same directory.
 7. Modify `server` in `sigils-config.json` to the address of your dev server (probably `ws://localhost:3000`).
 8. Restart SIGILS and check that it actually connects to your dev server.
 If it does, congratulations!
 You can start developing.

+## Contributor License Agreement
+By contributing code to SIGILS you agree to assign the copyright of your contributions to Frederick Chan.
+The SIGILS source code is then licensed to the public under the terms in the `LICENSE` file in the project root (as of 27 Oct 2024, it is GPL v3).